Rauert/docmosis-cloud-sdk-java/readme.md

 		.sendTo(outputFile)
 		.data(dataString)
 		.execute();

-   // process the outputFile that has been created.
 ```

-###### *The Convert Service*
+#### The Convert Service
 The convert service allows files to be converted between formats.
+The process
-The process is simple conversion with no concept of templates and data and applies to Spreadsheet, presentation and drawing types of document.
+is simple conversion with no concept of templates and data and applies to
+Spreadsheet, presentation and drawing types of document.

 ```
 	File convertFile = new File(FILE_TO_CONVERT);